Foadsf/es-tui/README.md

 ## Acknowledgments

-- [voidtools](https://www.voidtools.com/) for creating Everything Search
+- [voidtools](https://www.voidtools.com/) for creating Everything Search and its CLI
 - The Python curses community for terminal UI guidance
-- Windows power users frustrated with Explorer's search failures
+- Windows power users frustrated with Explorer's persistent search failures
-- Package maintainers for Chocolatey, Winget, and Scoop